scorphus/walt/README.md

 ## Usage

-After installation, a script is installed in your local Python `bin` path.
+After installation, a script is created in your local Python `bin` path.
 Check how to use it with:

     $ walt --help